 C# Invoice Extraction API: .NET REST Integration Guide

-Guide for .NET developers integrating invoice extraction through REST: upload files, submit jobs, poll safely, and map typed results.
+REST guide for .NET developers integrating invoice extraction: upload files with HttpClient, submit jobs, poll safely, and map JSON, CSV, or XLSX results.

 Published